Does credit score affect home insurance? (2025)

 Having a good credit score can be advantageous when it comes to home insurance.
 Not only can it help you secure more affordable premiums, but it may also qualify you for discounts or other perks offered by insurance providers.

-Furthermore, a good credit score can open up a world of opportunities for you.
-It can help you qualify for additional coverage options, such as higher liability limits or coverage for valuable personal belongings.
+It can also help you qualify for additional coverage options, such as higher liability limits or coverage for valuable personal belongings.
 With a good credit score, you can have peace of mind knowing that you have comprehensive coverage at an affordable price.

 Consequences of a Poor Credit Score